 But now I’m about to enter the realm of spoilers.
 So if you haven’t read it and don’t like spoilers, stop here and go get it!
 I can sum the rest of the review up very briefly: if you like urban fantasy at all, if you like smart, funny writing and really good twists, you will like this.

-- Stubby the Rocket These Are the Best Gryphons You Will Ever See.
-Ever.
-6 hours ago
+- Stubby the Rocket Not the Kryptonian Bees!
+5 hours ago

 - Leigh Butler The Wheel of Time Reread Redux: The Great Hunt, Part 7 5 hours ago

 - Tor.com Visit First Second at SDCC 2015!
 6 hours ago